Night Train Lane: Personal life and death

 Lane was married three times.
 He married his first wife, Geraldine Dandridge, in April 1951.
 The couple separated in August 1962 and was divorced in January 1963.

 In July 1963, Lane married jazz singer Dinah Washington at a ceremony in Las Vegas.
 It was the sixth marriage for Washington and the second for Lane.
 On December 14, 1963, Lane discovered Washington dead at their home at 4002 Buena Vista Street in Detroit with a bottle of prescription pills on the night stand beside her.

-In 1964, Lane married school teacher Mary Cowser, who in 1955 became the first African American woman to appear in Coca-Cola advertisements.
+In 1964, Lane married school teacher Mary Cowser, who in 1955 became the first African-American woman to appear in Coca-Cola advertisements.
 They had a son, Richard Ladimir Lane, who was born in 1965.
 The marriage ended in divorce after ten years.

 In 1994, Lane moved from Detroit back to his hometown of Austin, Texas.
 Due to reduced mobility from diabetes and knee injuries, he spent the last two years of his life at the Five Star Assisted Living facility in North Austin.
 He died there from a heart attack in January 2002 at age 73, after playing dominoes and while listening to jazz in his room.
-His family believed that he also suffered from chronic traumatic encephalopathy (CTE) brought on by football-related Injuries.
+His family believed that he also suffered from chronic traumatic encephalopathy (CTE) brought on by football-related brain injuries.